-Although most TV cameras need at least 1000 lux (about 90 FC) of light to produce good quality video in the middle of the lens f-stop range, many can produce acceptable pictures under a few foot-candles of light.
+Although most modern TV cameras need at least 600 lux of light to produce good quality video, many can produce acceptable pictures under just a few foot-candles of light.

-When color was first introduced in TV studios, 300 foot-candles (more than 3,000 lux) of light were required.
-As newer color cameras were introduced, this level kept dropping.
+When color was first introduced, 300 foot-candles (more than 3,000 lux) of light were required in TV studios.
+As more light sensitive cameras were introduced, this level kept dropping.

 Today, many on-location shoots are done with as little as 30 foot-candles (about 300 lux) of light.
 The latest generation of professional video cameras can produce good quality video under less than one foot-candle (less than 10 lux) of light.

-Part of the motivation for using less light on locations lies in limiting depth of field and creating a "film look" by using wide f-stops.
-Some DPs (directors of photography) keep their on-location camera lenses near their widest f-stop to maximize this effect.
+Part of the motivation for using less light on locations lies in limiting depth of field and creating a bokeh "film look" by using wide f-stops.
+We commonly see this today in dramatic productions.

-Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus and eliminates the "everything in focus" effect that some people object to in video.
+Although low light coupled with wide f-stops make maintaining sharp focus difficult, especially in HDTV, this maximizes selective focus and downplays distracting eliminates.

-Note in this scene that without selective focus the woman and the goat would almost disappear into the background clutter.
+Note in this scene how the woman and goat "pop out" from background clutter.

 It's possible to walk around a set with an incident light meter (discussed below) and quickly find dark or "hot" areas where lighting needs to be adjusted.